Houston Annulment Lawyers

 - Mental incapacity: If one party lacks the mental capacity to consent to the marriage, such as due to severe mental illness or incapacity, the marriage may be voidable.
 (Tex.
 Fam.
 Code § 6.108).

-- Marriage within 72 hours of issuance of license: If a marriage occurs within 72 hours of the issuance of the marriage license, and the parties fail to obtain a waiver of the waiting period, the marriage is voidable.
+- Marriage within 72 hours of license issuance: If a marriage occurs within 72 hours of the issuance of the marriage license, and the parties fail to obtain a waiver of the waiting period, the marriage is voidable.
 However, a marriage cannot be annulled after 30 days.
 (Tex.
 Fam.
 Code § 6.110).

 - Concealed divorce: If one party was divorced within 30 days before the marriage and concealed the divorce from the other party, the marriage may be annulled.
 (Tex.
 Fam.
 Code § 6.109).

-- Fraud, duress, or force: If one party entered into the marriage as a result of fraud, duress, or force, the marriage may be annulled.
+- Fraud, coercion, or force: If one party entered into the marriage as a result of fraud, coercion, or force, the marriage may be annulled.
 This could include situations where one party was deceived about the nature of the marriage or coerced into marrying against their will.
 (Tex.
 Fam.
 Code § 6.107).

 - Impotence: If one spouse is permanently impotent and the other spouse did not know about the impotence before the marriage, the marriage may be annulled.
 (Tex.
 Fam.
 Code § 6.106).